brainix/pottery/README.md

 ## Usage

-First, set up your Redis client: :alien:
+First, set up your Redis client:

 ```python
 >>> from redis import Redis
 >>> redis = Redis.from_url('redis://localhost:6379/')
 ```

-That was the hardest part. :grimacing:
+That was the hardest part.